facebookresearch/fairscale/docs/source/api/nn/fsdp_tips.rst

 -  Sharded parameters are downcast to ``fp16`` before ``forward``, promoted to ``fp32`` after forward.
 -  buffers are kept in ``fp16``, unless ``buffer_dtype=torch.float32`` is passed.
 Buffers are not sharded regardless of arguments.
--  By default, gradients will be computed and reduced
+-  By default, gradients will be computed and reduced in FP16.
+If FP32 reductions are important, set ``fp32_reduce_scatter=True``
--  ``fp32_reduce_scatter=True`` controls the quantization of the gradient communication
 -  If ``torch.amp.autocast`` is enabled it will override the output dtypes of some operations, like ``BatchNorm2D``

 Auto-wrap
 ~~~~~~~~~
 Auto wrapping sub-modules with ``FSDP`` is a convenient way to improve training speed by overlapping the all-gather step across the forward passes of different submodules.
+It also improves memory efficiency by freeing gathered parameters after each layer finishes executing.